wp-plugins/google-analytics-dashboard-for-wp/readme.txt

 Displays Google Analytics reports in your WordPress Dashboard.
 Inserts the latest Google Analytics tracking code in your pages.

 == Description ==
-This Google Analytics for WordPress plugin enables you to track your site using the latest Google Analytics tracking code and allows you to view the analytics reports in your WordPress install.
+This Google Analytics for WordPress plugin enables you to track your site using the latest Google Analytics tracking code and allows you to view key Google Analytics reports in your WordPress install.

 In addition to a set of general Google Analytics reports, in-depth Page reports and in-depth Post reports allow further segmentation of your analytics data, providing performance details for each post or page from your website.